Swiss launch criminal probe of FIFA boss Infantino

 FIFA was embroiled in the worst corruption scandal in its history in 2015 which led to several officials being indicted in the United States on corruption-related charges.

-Lauber last week offered to resign after a court concluded he had covered up a meeting with Infantino and lied to supervisors while his office investigated corruption surrounding soccer’s governing body.
+Lauber last week offered to resign after the Federal Administrative Court concluded he had covered up a meeting with Infantino and lied to supervisors while his office investigated corruption surrounding soccer’s governing body..

+The court said he had made “implausible” statements about a meeting with Infantino.

+While Lauber had acknowledged two meetings with Infantino in 2016, he had denied a third meeting reported by media to have occurred in 2017, prompting a disciplinary probe by the agency that supervises the attorney general’s office.

 Lauber officially tendered his resignation on Tuesday, his office said, with his last day of active duty set for Aug.
 31.

-The AB-BA watchdog said special prosecutor Stefan Keller had now opened proceedings against both Infantino and a regional public prosecutor who was involved in the meetings, and was seeking parliamentary approval to have Lauber’s immunity from prosecution waived.
+The AB-BA watchdog said Keller had now opened proceedings against both Infantino and regional public prosecutor Rinaldo Arnold who was involved in the meetings, and was seeking parliamentary approval to have Lauber’s immunity from prosecution waived.

+“I take note of the fact that a lawsuit has been opened.
+This is actually a logical step to clarify the facts,” Arnold told Reuters.
+“It should be mentioned that a case against me was closed last spring last year.”

-Reporting by Brenna Hughes Neghaiwi and Brian Homewood; editing by Thomas Seythal and Michael Shields and Christian Radnedge
+Reporting by Brenna Hughes Neghaiwi and Brian Homewood; additional reporting by Silke Koltrowitz; editing by Thomas Seythal Michael Shields and Christian Radnedge